How to wind up a company; things to keep in mind

 Don’t even think about it.
 ASIC requires a registered liquidator to do this role.
 A limited number of people do it for a living and they take personal responsibility for the debts of the company they’re trying to close down.
 It’s extremely risky if you don’t know what you’re doing.

 Even a member’s voluntary liquidation is still a formal appointment.
-So its important to get the right advice about what to do and not break the law.
+So its important to get the right advice about how to wind up a company and not break the law.
 There are a number of ‘untrustworthy advisors’ out there who will try and tell you different.

 Liquidators tell us that unfortunately there is as much work in liquidating small companies as medium ones.
 So the costs of liquidation seem to baffle us all.
 In some cases it leaves directors out in the cold because they simply can’t afford the fees.
 But the solvers can offer you a solution – read about the Letter of Closure option or talk to us now.